 GeneCards Summary for ACTC1 Gene

-ACTC1 (Actin, Alpha, Cardiac Muscle 1) is a Protein Coding gene.
-Diseases associated with ACTC1 include atrial septal defect 5 and cardiomyopathy, dilated, 1r.
-Among its related pathways are Development Slit-Robo signaling and Hypertrophic cardiomyopathy (HCM).
-GO annotations related to this gene include ATPase activity and myosin binding.
-An important paralog of this gene is ACTRT1.
+ACTC1 (Actin Alpha Cardiac Muscle 1) is a Protein Coding gene.
+Diseases associated with ACTC1 include Atrial Septal Defect 5 and Cardiomyopathy, Familial Hypertrophic, 11.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and Delta508-CFTR traffic / ER-to-Golgi in CF. Gene Ontology (GO) annotations related to this gene include ATPase activity and myosin binding.
+An important paralog of this gene is ACTA2.

 Actins are highly conserved proteins that are involved in various types of cell motility and are ubiquitously expressed in all eukaryotic cells.